 JAY STULL is a playwright, director, and teacher.

-His plays include: THE SINGULARITY PLAY (Finalist for the Princess Grace Award; Finalist for Playwright’s Week at The Lark), UNDONE (Winner of Columbia@Roundabout Prize, developmental reading at The Roundabout), ANTARABHAVA (Barn Arts Residency), STREEPSHOW! (produced by The Tank at The Connelly Theater; Ars Nova’s ANTFest; Dixon Place’s HOT!
+His plays include: THE SINGULARITY PLAY (Finalist for the Alliance/Kendeda National Graduate Playwriting Competition, Finalist for the Princess Grace Award; Finalist for Playwright’s Week at The Lark), THIS IS WHAT YOU SHALL DO (Semi-finalist for the Clubbed Thumb Biennial), UNDONE (Winner of Columbia@Roundabout Prize), ANTARABHAVA (Barn Arts Residency), STREEPSHOW! (produced by The Tank at The Connelly Theater; Ars Nova’s ANTFest; Dixon Place’s HOT!
 Fest), 6 MO @ NH (co-written with EllaRose Chary; The Civilians, Joe's Pub at The Public Theater; ArtLab at Harvard College), and THE CAPABLES (Anna Sosenko Trust Assist Grant; produced by the Gym at Judson and the Bloomington Playwrights Project; Semi-finalist for the O’Neill).

 Directing credits include: Jenny Schwartz’s AS FAR AS THE DAY GOES (Clubbed Thumb WINTERWORKS), Emily Schwend's UTILITY (The Amoralists at Rattlestick, NY Times Critic's Pick, NYIT Award for Best Production of a New Play), and TAKE ME BACK (Walkerspace, NY Times Critic's Pick), Noah Mease's OMEGA KIDS (New Light Theater Project at The Access Theater and Dixon Place), Anne Adams’s STRANGE COUNTRY (New Light Theater Project at The Access Theater), and Mark Roberts's RANTOUL AND DIE (The Amoralists at The Cherry Lane, NY Times and Time Out Critics’ Picks).